 Prepare the Chateaubriand

 Take the Chateaubriand steak out of the fridge one hour before you plan on grilling it.
-Let it reach room temperature in order to make the cooking process more uniform.
-Depending on the quality of the meat you may have to cut out some of the sinews.
-The Chateaubriand stands out through its tender and low-fat texture.
+By letting the meat come to room temperature, the final grilled outcome will be more uniform.
+Depending on the quality of the meat, you may have to cut out some of the sinews before grilling.
+The Chateaubriand is an outstanding and well-desired cut of meat because of its tender and low-fat texture.

-Place the fillet on the grill grate and set the Meat-O-Meter on stage 3.
-Sear the Chateaubriand cut on each side für one to two minutes until it has got a golden-brown crust.
-Afterwards, set the burners on the lowest temperature stage and let the meat sit at the bottom of the grill for a few minutes.
-Keep an eye on it and turn the burners off if the crust is getting too dark.
-With a core temperature between 125 and 131 your grilled Chateaubriand is medium rare.
-Perfect for this cut if you’re asking Otto.
+Place the fillet on the grill grate and set the Meat-O-Meter to stage 3.
+Sear the Chateaubriand cut on each side for one to two minutes until it has got a golden-brown crust.
+Afterwards, set the burners on the lowest temperature and let the meat sit at the bottom of the grill for a few minutes.
+Keep an eye on it and turn the burners off if the crust starts to become too dark.
+With a core temperature between 125°F/52°C and 131°F/54°C, your grilled Chateaubriand is medium rare.
+If you ask Otto, this is the perfect degree of doneness.